Packages and Binaries:

 -n, --suppress-data

-printing every line.
-This option is very helpful, bordering on
+ing every line.
+This option is very helpful, bordering on required,

-required, when using Swaks to send certain test emails.
-Emails
+when using Swaks to send certain test emails.
+Emails with attach-

 -stl, --show-time-lapse [i]